comicrelief/engineering-handbook/opsec/cloud-security.md

 managed services wherever possible.

-Whenever implementing new services we should be aiming to engage our cloud partners to provide insight into application design as part of our [SDLC](sdlc.md).
+Whenever implementing new services we should be aiming to engage our cloud partners to provide insight into application design as part of our [production requirements](prodreq.md).

-More information is available in the [Tooling & Automation](tooling-and-automation.md) and [Third Party Validation](third-party-validation.md) sections for more information.
+More information is available in the [Third Party Validation](third-party-validation.md) section.

 ### Penetration Testing